bjoernbrightside/praxis-schwebsange/en/index.md

 # Welcome to the website of the Psychotherapy Practice Schwebsange

-Psychotherapy with authorization by the CNS
+Psychotherapy with authorization of the Ministry of Health and Social Security Luxembourg, reimbursable by the CNS

 ---